deepset-ai/haystack-home/content/blog/multimodal-nutrition-agent/index.md

 nutrition_tool = DocWithImageHaystackQueryTool(
     name="nutrition_tool",
     description="useful for when you need to retrieve nutrition fact image of packaged food.
-It can give information about one food type per query", pipeline_or_yaml_file=retrieval_pipeline
+It can give information about one food type per query.
+Pass the food name as input", pipeline_or_yaml_file=retrieval_pipeline
 )
 ```